ChristopherKlay/StadiaEnhanced/translations.md

     stadiastats: 'StadiaStats',
     stadiastatsopen: 'View on StadiaStats.GG',
     stadiastatsdesc: 'Enables direct shortcuts to game statistics, link to your profile and the find-a-buddy system on stadiastats.gg.',
+    stadiadatabase: 'Stadia Database',
+    stadiadatabasedesc: 'Displays a "Extended Details" section on the store page of games, which showcases framerate, resolution and more about the game.',
     gridsize: 'Grid Size',
     griddesc: 'Changes the amount of games per row in the library.',
     clock: 'Clock',